shadowezz/Productiv/docs/UserGuide.md

 Switches to `dashboard`, `deliverable`, `meeting` or `contact` mode.

 Format: `switch MODE`
-* For `deliverable`, `meeting` and `contact` mode, a corresponding list of existing items will be displayed in the left panel, e.g. `switch contact` will display all contacts.
+* `switch`  `deliverable`, `meeting` and `contact` mode will display your list of deliverables, meetings and contacts in the left panel respectively, e.g. `switch contact` will display your list of contacts.
 A view panel will be displayed on the right panel (initially empty).
-* For `dashboard` mode, a project completion status overview will be displayed in the left panel.
+* `switch dashboard` will display your project's completion status in the left panel.
-A calendar list containing all deliverables and meetings chronologically sorted will be displayed in the right panel.
+A calendar list containing all your deliverables and meetings, chronologically sorted, will be displayed in the right panel.
-* Subsequent commands will be with respect to the `MODE`, e.g. **`delete`**`1` in `meeting` mode deletes the 1st meeting shown.
+* How the commands are executed depend on which mode you are currently in, e.g. **`delete`**`1` in `meeting` mode deletes the 1st meeting shown.

 Examples:
 * `switch dashboard` switches to `dashboard` mode.